 May 17 – September 10, 2016

-Quilts from the Pat and Arlan Christ Collection
+Visiting Exhibit - Curators Pat and Arlan Christ

-The Christs, husband and wife quilt collectors and historians from Pennsylvania, dedicate their exhibit of patriotic quilts to those who have served in the United States military and their families who remained at home to provide the food, clothing and materials needed to supply the troops.
-These creations are a true testament of the "American Pride" that was worked into each stitch
+The Christs, husband and wife quilt collectors and historians from Pennsylvania, dedicate their exhibit of 19th century patriotic quilts and coverlets to those who have served in the United States military and their families who remained at home to provide the food, clothing and materials needed to supply the troops.
+These creations are a true testament of the "American Pride" that was worked into each stitch.

 Inspired by the National Parks: Celebrating 100 Years

-A colorful celebration of the 59 US National Parks, this collection of 177 original art quilts depicts the widely varying flora, fauna and landscapes of each of our nation's National Parks.
+A colorful celebration of the 59 US National Parks, this breathtaking collection of 177 original art quilts depicts the widely varying flora, fauna and landscapes of each of our nation's National Parks.
 Delight in the textile tributes to these national treasures - from Acadia in Maine, to Voyageurs in Minnesota, to Yosemite in California, to Haleakalā in Hawaii, to our very own, Shenandoah.
 This exhibit features primarily Virginia quilt artists.